MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode-step-by-step-guide.md

   We recommend sending out advanced communications to all users who have files stored in private messages, owners of any groups that are marked as unlisted, and owners of any groups that are currently external.

-**6. Exporting the content in your Yammer Network**
+**4. Exporting the content in your Yammer Network**

   Immediately before running the Alignment Tool, you should export any content from your Yammer Network that is not already backed up.
 The best practice is to export this content on a regular basis.
 We encourage you to set up automated backups every month or so.
 Once these regular backups are in place, it will be much easier to export any additional data as needed for processes like this one.

   If you do not take regular backups of your data, you will need to export all the data in your home network  which you want to have a copy of.
 External networks can be ignored, as they are not impacted by the Native Mode Alignment Tool.
 You have the option to export data going as far back as the beginning of your network, but you may decide you only need to backup data going back a certain amount of time.
-Please keep in mind that the Native Mode Alignment tool will delete certain data such as the files attached to private messages and any messages posted in previously deleted groups from your network, so any data that is not backed up may be entirely non-recoverable after the tool has run.
+Please keep in mind that the Native Mode Alignment tool will delete certain data such as the files attached to private messages and any messages posted in previously deleted groups from your network, so any data which is not backed up may be entirely non-recoverable after the tool has run.

   Exporting a large volume of content from your network is a multi-step process:

   **1. Export message data**
-  - We suggest exporting the message data using the [Network Data Export feature](../manage-security-and-compliance/export-yammer-enterprise-data#ExportNetworkData) within the Yammer Admin panel.
+  - We suggest exporting the message data using the [Network Data Export feature](../manage-security-and-compliance/export-yammer-enterprise-data.md#ExportNetworkData) within the Yammer Admin panel.
   - We suggest limiting your export to a maximum date range of 2 months at a time and excluding attachments.
 If you choose to include attachments, you may need to limit your date range significantly further (often just one week at a time) to prevent the system from encountering timeout errors.

   **2. Export files**
-  - We suggest exporting files separately from messages using the [Yammer file export AP](../manage-security-and-compliance/export-yammer-enterprise-data#export-yammer-files-via-api).
+  - We suggest exporting files separately from messages using the [Yammer file export API](../manage-security-and-compliance/export-yammer-enterprise-data.md#export-yammer-files-via-api).
   - Using this API you can export all the files from a specified date range.
 This API supports concurrent requests (up to 6) and each request should be limited to a two-month date range.
 This will allow you to simultaneously export a full year of files in one API call.

-**7. Running the Alignment Tool for the first time**
+**5. Running the Alignment Tool for the first time**

 Once you’ve reviewed the Alignment Report, communicated upcoming changes to the users in your network, exported all of your data, and are confident in what changes the tool will make in your network, you should now be ready to run the tool for the first time.
 The tool will run in the background of your network and will have no noticeable impact to end users.
 As soon as the tool starts running, it will be making some changes to your network to prevent new unmapped users, unconnected groups, etc.